 Triathletes throughout Michigan have long considered Island Lake State Recreation Area an epic training destination, ideal for any athlete preparing for a multisport event.
-This peaceful setting now serves as the venue for the inaugural Wolverine State Brewing Company Triathlon at Island Lake, and athletes from all over the Wolverine State are invited to take part in the head-to-head triathlon action!
+This peaceful setting now serves as the venue for the Island Lake Triathlon, drawing athletes from all over the Wolverine State to take part in head-to-head triathlon action!

-The first race in the Wolverine State Brewing Company Triathlon Series, the Island Lake Triathlon, will be held on Saturday, June 3, 2017.
+The second event in the Wolverine State Brewing Company Series of Races, the Island Lake Triathlon will be held on Saturday, June 2, 2018.
 You’ll swim the clear waters of Kent Lake, bike the park’s rolling, tree-lined hills, then run the panoramic final leg towards the finish line and your ultimate goal: the conquest of Island Lake.